yolosec/deadcodeBlog/_posts/2016-06-14-UPC-UBEE-EVW3226-WPA2-RExing.markdown

 Basically this is the generation routine.
 You can find all codes we used, profanity database and more in the archive for the article.

-So to have a bit more fun, we generated a SQL database for all MAC addresses starting on `0x647c34` = UBEE vendor prefix, what is 2^24 = 16777216 passwords.
+So to have a bit more fun, we generated a SQLite database for all MAC addresses starting on `0x647c34` = UBEE vendor prefix, what is \\( 2^{24} \\) = 16777216 passwords.
 This is quite a number so the profanity detection was optimized by building [Aho-Corasick](https://en.wikipedia.org/wiki/Aho%E2%80%93Corasick_algorithm) search automaton, initialized with all profanities found (very rude automaton indeed).
 If the profanity was detected as a substring, we also generated a new password from non-insulting alphabet.

-From 16777216 passwords in total, 32105 contained at least one togprofanity in it, in particular in 0.19% cases.
+From 16777216 passwords in total, 32105 contained at least one profanity in it, in particular in 0.19% cases.

 | # of characters |  Profanity occurrences |
 | :-------------: | :--------------------: |
 | 3               |  23090                 |
 | 4               |  6014                  |
 | 5               |  3001                  |

-3 character profanities were just 4, with counts:
+{:.mbtablestyle2}

+There were just 4 distincs 3 character profanities.
+The histogram:

 <!--
 ```sql